anthonysylvanreview/anthonysylvanreview.github.io/09-stairwidths.md

 <a data-fancybox="stairs" href="images/09-stairs5.jpg"><img src="images/small/09-stairs5.jpg"></a>
 <a data-fancybox="stairs" href="images/09-stairs6.jpg"><img src="images/small/09-stairs6.jpg"></a>

-The last two images are identical; I've marked up the last ones with annotations to walk through what was going on here.
+The last two images are identical; I've marked up the last one with annotations to walk through what was going on here.
 Flip back and forth between them.
+Numbers in the image correspond with explanations below:

 1) The retaining walls around the stairs from the driveway were built at a 6' width; they should have been around 5'.